monstec/produck-wordpress-plugin/resources/static/readme.txt

 * We exploit the value of your answers by converting them into single pages, placed on your website and helping you to reach a better position on google and co.

 == Installation ==
-Install the  Produck.de Worpress plugin in just a few minutes by following these steps:
+Install the  Produck.de Wordpress plugin in just a few minutes by following these steps:

 * Register on https://www.produck.de/signup.html “Als Experte” (as expert).
 * After you have set up your account on Produck.de, login into your account and choose “Profil” on the left-side menu.
 In your profile, you will find your customer ID in the box “Kunden-ID”, which you will be needed to connect your chat and the quacks to your account.
 * Now install the plugin and activate the plugin in your Wordpress installation.
 * Then open the configuration of the Produck.de Plugin which can be found via the settings menu item of the Wordpress administration.
 You will be immediately prompted for your customer ID and whether you want to show a Produck.de link beneath your Quack-pages.
 * Change the other settings or keep it if suitable to your preferences.
 All settings are explained directly on the administration page.
-* Last but not least there is one more very important step.
-Since the Produck plugin uses virtual posts/pages the necessary routing does only work if the Permalinks setting of Wordpress is set to something other than the first option.

 Now you are ready to go.
 After you have created the first quacks, they should appear on your website automatically.
-Otherwise contact us under https://produck.de?cid=53.
+If not, contact us on https://produck.de?cid=53.
 If you want to add products to your account, please contact us under https://produck.de?cid=53.
 We will help you to manage the process.

 == Screenshots ==